-We got our first proper hands-on with Destiny 2 as part of the beta, which kicked off and finishes at the following times (note that Bungie has extended the beta by another two days at the last minute, from the previous end time of July 23rd, 9pm PST / July 24th, 5am UK time):
+We got our first proper hands-on with Destiny 2 as part of the beta, which kicked off and finished in July.
+The PC beta is still to come - detailed below - and note that Bungie has extended the beta by another two days at the last minute, which could suggest a possible extension for the PC version.

-- Destiny 2 PC Beta start time - some time in late August
+- Destiny 2 PC Beta early access start date - August 28th

 How to get a beta code

 To gain access, pre-orders of the game at participating retailers (as always, while stocks last) will come with a code for the game's closed beta at some point before release.